Why Therapy?

 If you choose to use your insurance as a third-party payer, the Therapist must provide a diagnosis to them In order to receive compensation.

-The insurance company may also request other information such as types of service, dates/times of service, diagnosis, treatment plan, description of impairment, progress of therapy, case notes, summaries, etc
+The insurance company may also request other information such as types of service, dates/times of service, diagnosis, treatment plan, description of impairment, progress of therapy, case notes, summaries, etc. Some people do not want this information on file.

 Duty to Warn and Protect: